 Personal development is both a subject and a school ethos.
 It is reflected in our school motto of Learning, Love and Laughter and in our school values.
 We want to each child to leave the school feeling confident, unique and proud.

-Children are growing up in a world that is constantly changing and it is crucial that we teach them how to navigate through life safely, happily and healthily.
-We feel this is the duty of all the staff at school in partnership with the parents.
-We teach children about relationships, emotions, reproduction and health, as well as transferable skills to help with life.
-We consistently promote British values.
+Our aim is to teach children how to navigate through life safely, happily and healthily.
+Children are growing up in a world that is constantly changing and it is the duty of all the staff at school in partnership with the parents teach the children transferable life skills.
+We teach children about the world around them, relationships, emotions, reproduction and health, as well as transferable skills to help with life.
+We consistently promote the British values and our school values.

 Barnes Primary School teaches personal development in a wide range of ways throughout the children’s school lives.
 For example:

 - It is taught both in discrete lessons and intertwined with other subjects, such as PE and English